 It can be very intimidating to tackle the mess and disorganization within your home.
 Without a set place to start, useful tools on hand, and the right mindset, it can feel almost impossible - but it’s not!
-If you’re having problems tidying up and creating order throughout the various rooms and spaces in your house or apartment, then these tips, right from the knowledgeable mouths and minds of ten different professional organizers, might be just the thing you need to get you started.
+If you’re having problems tidying up, becoming clutter free, and creating order throughout the various rooms and spaces in your house or apartment, then these tips, right from the knowledgeable mouths and minds of ten different professional organizers, might be just the thing you need to get you started and stay organized.

 Sharon from Organizing Goddess